Syracuse Madrid Faculty

 Degrees

-M.B., Advertising – Universidad Nebrija, Spain
+M.B., Advertising and Strategies – Universidad Nebrija, Spain

 B.A., Advertising and Creativity – Universidad Autónoma de Santo Domingo, Dominican Republic